StetHD/tarifa-book/introduction/index.md

 Tarifa aims at taking care of all the little things you need to know/do to build a cordova app, so you can concentrate on creating actual content.
-We started the project with the idea of making a practical tool for our dev teams and to lower the barrier of development and projects sharing with cordova.
+We started the project with the idea of making a practical tool for our dev team and to lower the barrier of development and project sharing with cordova.

 Finally, tarifa introduces [configurations](../configuration/index.md).
 These are an important concept in tarifa as they modify the output of each command; they